The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 A business is a person acting for purposes relating to that person's trade, business, craft or profession, whether they are an individual, partnership or an organisation.

-The ban on surcharges for certain methods of payment applies to all contracts.
+The ban on surcharges for certain methods of payment applies to all contracts as well as to non-contractual payments like donations and taxes.
 However, the restriction on the amount of a payment surcharge for other methods of payment does not apply to certain excluded contracts, which are listed below:

 If a trader fails to comply with the requirements above, trading standards services can apply for a court order requiring them to comply.
 If the order is not complied with the maximum penalty is a fine and two years' imprisonment.